LokiMetaSmith/Infotention.js/README.md

 From Mindful Infotention: Dashboards, Radars, Filters - http://blog.sfgate.com/rheingold/2009/09/01/mindful-infotention-dashboards-radars-filters/

-'Infotention is a word I came up with to describe the psycho-social-techno skill/tools we all need to find our way online today, a mind-machine combination of brain-powered attention skills with computer-powered information filters.
+'Infotention is a word I came up with to describe the psyche-social-techno skill/tools we all need to find our way online today, a mind-machine combination of brain-powered attention skills with computer-powered information filters.
 The inside and outside of infotention work best together'

 I would like our deisn philosophy to follow Douglas Englebart's H/LAM-T system described in his seminal paper "AUGMENTING HUMAN INTELLECT: A CONCEPTUAL FRAMEWORK".

 From "AUGMENTING HUMAN INTELLECT: A CONCEPTUAL FRAMEWORK" - http://www.dougengelbart.org/pubs/augment-3906.html

 'By "augmenting human intellect" we mean increasing the capability of a man to approach a complex problem situation, to gain comprehension to suit his particular needs, and to derive solutions to problems.
 Increased capability in this respect is taken to mean a mixture of the following: more-rapid comprehension, better comprehension, the possibility of gaining a useful degree of comprehension in a situation that previously was too complex, speedier solutions, better solutions, and the possibility of finding solutions to problems that before seemed insoluble.
 And by "complex situations" we include the professional problems of diplomats, executives, social scientists, life scientists, physical scientists, attorneys, designers--whether the problem situation exists for twenty minutes or twenty years.
 We do not speak of isolated clever tricks that help in particular situations.
 We refer to a way of life in an integrated domain where hunches, cut-and-try, intangibles, and the human "feel for a situation" usefully co-exist with powerful concepts, streamlined terminology and notation, sophisticated methods, and high-powered electronic aids.'

+Minimum viable product

 The FIRST STAGE of development is to create a Yahoo Pipes style interface and an API for wrapping javascript libraries such that they are usable with the "Dataflow" style of programming, similar to Pure Data (PD).
 The individual scripts could communicate by consuming and emmiting structured text in the form of JSON objects.